mbridak/k1usnsst/README.md

 ![mainscreen](pics/k1usnsst_main.png "Main Screen")

-## Changes since release tag: 21.12.12 Rusty Bike Chain
+## Changes since release tag: 21.12.17 Smoking X-Mas Tree Remnants

-* Feat: Added FLRIG support for monitoring band changes.
-* Feat: Added pyinstaller `.spec` file for building Windows binaries.
-* Feat: Added an icon installer for Linux/Raspberry OS
-* Docs: Updated what your reading now, screen shots etc.
+* Feat: The preferences used to be saved with the main DB file.
+When it was deleted with each SST, you would have to re-enter qrz username and password, rig control ip and port, etc etc...
+These are now saved into a file named `.k1usnsst.json` in your home directory.

 ## Running from source